 For a deeper look at how Bitwarden's security architecture holds up under independent scrutiny, see our coverage of the ETH Zurich password manager security research, the most comprehensive independent audit of these tools published in 2025.

-For most people who were already paying for Bitwarden premium, yes.
-Ten dollars a year is still cheaper than most alternatives and Bitwarden has a strong security track record with no major breaches on record.
-If you are happy with the product and just annoyed at the price change, staying is a reasonable call.
+For many people who were already paying for Bitwarden Premium, yes.
+At $19.80/year it is still cheaper than many alternatives and Bitwarden has a strong security track record with no major vault breach on record.
+If the product already fits your workflow, staying can still make sense.

-The harder question is for free plan users who just lost features.
-If Bitwarden is now pushing you toward a paid plan, it is worth comparing what ten dollars a year actually gets you across the full market before you commit.
+The harder question is for free-plan users who just lost integrated TOTP, file attachments, or emergency access.
+If Bitwarden is pushing you toward paid, compare what $19.80/year now buys across the market before you commit.

 2 alternatives worth switching to if you are leaving Bitwarden